-Separately, Scotiabank upgraded shares of Grupo México from a "strong sell" rating to a "hold" rating in a research report on Monday, March 10th.
+Separately, Scotiabank upgraded shares of Grupo México from a "strong sell" rating to a "hold" rating in a report on Monday, March 10th.

 About Grupo México